Skip to Main Content

 What is a permanent link?

 A permanent link is a URL that links to a specific record within a database.
-Permanent links give a specific Web address to each item record, allowing records to be bookmarked by searchers or linked to from other websites.
-Use permanent links to access journal articles, e-books, and catalog records in library databases.
+Permanent links give a specific web address (often with a proxy prefix for logging in) to each item record, allowing records to be bookmarked by searchers or linked to from other websites.
+Use permanent links to access journal articles, ebooks, and catalog records in library databases.

 What is a proxy prefix?